 Natacha is also a member of Alpha Kappa Alpha Sorority Inc.; an organization that provide services to the community and helps educated young women to understand their worth.
 Natacha’s research interests include working with families and communities and mental health issues in Haiti.
 Natacha is one of the founding Haiti Community Trust Board Members.
 She aims to focus her research on the strengths of marginalized individuals and their communities.
 She believes her work has the potential to make a transformative impact through empowerment and by promoting well-being.View CV

-Marisol is a second-year doctoral student in the Counseling Psychology program at the University of Miami.
+Marisol is a third-year doctoral student in the Counseling Psychology program at the University of Miami.
 She completed her undergraduate studies at Dartmouth college in 2018, where majored in both Psychology and in Anthropology.

 Ceewin N. Louder

 Ceewinis a second-year doctoral student in the Counseling Psychology program at the University of Miami.
 She completed her undergraduate studies at the University of North Carolina at Chapel Hill with a dual-major in Psychology and Biology.
 After two years working as a missionary for the United Methodist Church and one year working as a bookseller, she decided to go back to school for psychology.
 She completed her master's degree in Clinical Psychology at Teachers College, Columbia University in May 2019 and began working with CRECER in August 2019.
 Broadly, Ceewin's research interests center around emotion, race-based traumatic stress, and community-based interventions.
 Specifically, she is interested in Afro-centric coping techniques utilized by Black folks, and the mental and physiological effects of various coping strategies.
 In CRECER, she is a co-coordinator for the Kulula Project with Alexis.View CV